Grab-and-go goodness awaits.

 • Make the Base: In a small saucepan over medium-low heat combine maple syrup, peanut butter, and coconut oil.
 Stir for 2-3 minutes, or until ingredients are smooth and well incorporated.
 Turn off the heat and add vanilla extract.
 Stir to combine.

-6 Tbsp. pure maple syrup, ⅓ cup peanut butter*, ⅓ cup coconut oil, 1 tsp. vanilla extract
+6 tablespoons pure maple syrup, ⅓ cup peanut butter*, ⅓ cup coconut oil, 1 teaspoon vanilla extract

 • Stir in Oats and Nuts: In a large bowl combine oats and chopped peanuts.
 Add peanut butter sauce to bowl and mix well.
 Wait until ingredients have cooled to room temperature and add chocolate chips.
 Stir until just combined.